 We have assembled an executive team that is highly experienced in small-molecule drug discovery and clinical development.
-Kevin Lind, our President and Chief Executive Officer, previously served as Executive Vice President and Chief Financial Officer at Arena.
+Kevin R. Lind, our President and Chief Executive Officer, previously served as Executive Vice President and Chief Financial Officer at Arena.
 Mr. Lind joined Arena in 2016 as part of a new management team focused on redeploying Arena's resources to develop its novel clinical programs.
 Philip Perera, M.D., our Chief Medical Officer, previously served as the Chief Medical Officer of Jazz Pharmaceuticals, Inc., consulting Chief Medical Officer and Clinical Lead for Abcentra LLC and as a senior medical consultant to Sage Therapeutics, Inc. and ConSynance Therapeutics.
+Brandi Roberts joined as our Chief Financial Officer in January 2021.
+Ms. Roberts previously served as the Chief Financial Officer of Lineage Cell Therapeutics, Inc. REVA Medical, Inc. and Mast Therapeutics, Inc.

-In October 2020, we completed a \$56.0 million private placement of our Series A preferred stock, with participation by Arena, Cormorant Asset Management, Farallon Capital Management, HBM Healthcare Investments, Highside Capital Management and T. Rowe Price Associates.
+In October 2020, we completed a \$56.0 million private placement of our Series A convertible preferred stock (Series A preferred stock), with participation by Arena, Cormorant Asset Management, Farallon Capital Management, HBM Healthcare Investments, Highside Capital Management and T. Rowe Price Associates.